-The best way to get connected is to stick around after the more organised part for a bit, someone will always come and have a chat.
-We generally finish the organised part by noon; and on the 3rd Sunday of the month we have lunch together afterwards; please stay even if you didn’t bring anything.
+The best way to get connected is to stick around after the more organised part for a bit, someone will come and have a chat.
+We generally finish the organised part by noon; and on the 3rd Sunday of the month we have lunch together afterwards (COVID restrictions permitting); please stay even if you didn’t bring anything.

-Three is on street parking around the Church.
+There is only street parking around the Church.
 Note permit parking restrictions.
-The best place to park is beside St James Park, between Burwood and Denham Sts – a short walk away.
-We recommend walking/bicycles/public transport.
+A good place to park is beside St James Park, between Burwood and Denham Sts – a short walk away.
+We recommend walking/cycling/using public transport.
 There are bike racks near the Barton St entrance.

 There is wheelchair/pram access via both our Barton St and Hill St entrances.
 There is a small ramp on Hill St.

 Both male and female toilets are wheelchair friendly.